BurnyCoder/auto-picbreeder/README.md

 - **Image View**: Detailed view of individual evolved images with ratings and tags
 - **History**: Auto-saved evolution history with session tracking, export/import to file, and the ability to reload previous genomes
 - **Auto-save Images**: Automatically saves mutated images as PNG + JSON (genome) files to disk via local server
+- **AI Auto-Select**: Use OpenAI's GPT-5-Nano to automatically select the most aesthetically interesting image after each mutation

 ## Tech Stack